krahets/hello-algo/en/docs/chapter_stack_and_queue/stack.md

 | `pop()`  | Pop top element from stack                     | $O(1)$          |
 | `peek()` | Access top element                             | $O(1)$          |

 Typically, we can directly use the built-in stack class provided by the programming language.
 However, some languages may not provide a dedicated stack class.
-In these cases, we can use the language's "array" or "linked list" as a stack and ignore operations unrelated to the stack in the program logic.
+In such cases, we can use the language's "array" or "linked list" as a stack and simply avoid using operations unrelated to stack behavior.

 === "Python"